 - A. Registration Certificates for all Purebred Market Hogs are REQUIRED from respective Breed Assn.
 To be shown at weigh-in. - B. Registration certificates must be in Exhibitors name or family as owner, transferred by entry due date. - C. All purebred market hogs to be ear notched.
 (Universal System) - D. Breed Purity Verification by Sr./Jr. Fair Board.
-All market hog entries not meeting the purebred requirement will be permitted to enter as a crossbred, unless it is the exhibitors 3rd pig, at which time it is disqualified, as exhibitors are limited to a maximum of 2 crossbred entries.
-Animal will need to be removed from the fair-grounds by Saturday night of weigh-in. - E. A minimum of 3 entries is required per breed or they will show crossbred.
-(Section 1) - F. Purebred or composite breeds not recognized by the Ohio State Fair Breeds will not be eligible for AOB classification.
+All market hog entries not meeting the purebred requirement will be permitted to enter as a crossbred, unless it is the exhibitors 3rd crossbred pig, at which time it is disqualified, as exhibitors are limited to a maximum of 2 crossbred entries.
+Animal will need to be removed from the fairgrounds by Saturday night of weigh-in. - E. A minimum of 3 entries is required per breed or they will show AOB. - M. Exhibitor must be 6 years old (day of show) or older to show.
+F. Purebred or composite breeds not recognized by the Ohio State Fair Breeds will not be eligible for AOB classification.